HandsOnDataViz/book/publish/embed-iframe/README.md

 But details vary, so read and experiment following the examples below.

-## Embed a simple Google Sheet chart in a WordPress.org site
+## Embed a Google Sheet chart in a WordPress.org site

-The goal is to embed a simple interactive chart inside your website, so that users may engage with the data.
-The end result will look like this:
+The goal is to embed an interactive chart inside your website, so that users can explore the data.
+This tutorial displays a *very basic chart* to simplify the process, and the end result will appear like the one below.
+Try it.

 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1fwnl5hvkkwz-YDZrogyGnx274BqmozGlIeXyjJ2TKmE/pubchart?oid=462316012&amp;format=interactive"></iframe>